lstomberg/objective-c-style-guide/Epic.md

-# Epic Objective-C Style Guide
+# The official Epic Objective-C Style Guide

 This style guide describes a set of basic rules that we follow here at [Epic](http://www.epic.com).
 We strive to write better code every day, and we believe this document outlines the best practices that will help you do the same.